 MYTH: Diet doesn’t affect my arthritis so if I want to eat comfort foods when I’m in pain I will.

-FACT: Diet actually does play an extremely important role in arthritis in several ways.
+FACT: Diet actually does play an extremely important role.
 First, unhealthy eating habits often cause obesity.
 Every ten pounds of extra weight you carry around puts between thirty and sixty pounds of added pressure on your knee.
 In addition, fried, salty and sugary foods can all contribute to inflammation, making the pain of arthritis worsen.

 MYTH: There is no point in seeing the doctor about my arthritis.
 There isn’t a cure for it, so there isn’t anything they can do.